luiscruz/course_sustainableSE/2026/p1_measuring_software/g19_SortingAlgorithms.md

 - **Quick Sort:** Has a complexity of $O(n^2)$.
 Implemented in Rust and Python.
 - **Radix Sort:** Has a complexity of $O(n log n)$.
 Implemented in Python.
 Chosen as it has a unique operation method where it performs iterative sorting on each significant digit of all values in the set.
 - **Heap Sort:** Has a complexity of $O(n log n)$.
 Implemented in Python.
 Also has a unique operation whereby the root of the heap is removed on recursive heapify calls.
+**TODO: REASONS**

+### Data Analysis

+We chose to record the energy measurements of our experiment as the primary metric rather than the power as sorting algorithms are specific instances you run as opposed to a software application which essentially runs as long as the user desires.
+As mentioned previously, we intend to collect in excess of 30 data points per measurement (in reality, much much higher than 30) so that we can test for a Normal/Gaussian distribution of our data.

+#### Hypotheses

+As mentioned previously, energy consumption per run per set size will the primary metirc for our analysis.
+We are examining two relationships, between different complexity algorithms and between the same algorithms acorss langauages.
+To show the noramality of our data we expect
+- **Algorithmic Complexity Energy Analysis:**
+  - To prove the normality of the data, we will use a set of Shapiro-Wilk tests:
+  $$H_0^{(i)}: p \geq 0.05, Data is normally distributed \forall i \in {Algorithms}$$
+  $$H_A^{(i)}: P < 0.05, Data is NOT noramlly distributed \forall i \in {Algorithms}$$

+  - To compare each test set we use **<Chosen Method>**:
+  $$ TODO $$

+- **Language Energy Comparison**
+  - Again, we utilize the Shapiro-Wilk Test to show normality:
+  $$H_0^{(i)}: p \geq 0.05, Data is normally distributed \forall i \in {SharedAlgos}$$
+  $$H_A^{(i)}: P < 0.05, Data is NOT noramlly distributed \forall i \in {SharedAlgos}$$

+  - As we are comparing only two elements here, we can apply a two-sided t-test:
+  $$H_0: E_{Rust} = E_{Python}$$
+  $$H_A: E_{Rust} = E_{Python}$$

 #### Experiment Runs

 We created a simple Python CLI tool to perform the experiment by defining arguments for algorithm type, test set size, test set distribution and the number of runs to be performed.
 We performed **X** runs of each algorithm with a set size of **Y** and a **Z** distribution.
-The experiment run was automated with a one minute "cool off" period between tests to try account for tail energy consumption.
-The experiment was performed in one block on a single machine with background tasks minimized.
+The experiment run was automated with a 10 second "cool off" period between tests to try account for tail energy consumption.
+This period was chosen after some initial experimentation to show no tail impact and because of the relative simplicity of the test operations.
+The experiment was performed in one block on a single machine running MacOS with background tasks minimized and after a power intensive task to ensure the CPU was "warmed up."

 ```bash
 $ python runner.py --algo algorithms/radix_sort.py --size 10000 --runs 5 --distribution reversed